a-r-d/vector-2-trend/README.md

 const clusteringResult: ClusteringResult = Vector2Trend.cluster({
   vectors: vectors,
-  // any number, but make sure they are uniform
+  // Dimensionality of the vectors - any number, but make sure they are uniform
+  // 1536 is the dimensionality of the text-embedding-ada-002 model by openAI
+  // which is cheap and performant (3k pages per dollar in 2023)
   n: 1536,
   // tune this based on your own data
-  // if you make this the same number as N PCA will be skipped
+  // if you make this the same number as N PCA will essentially be skipped
+  // but with high dimensional data I would recommend a number that is reasonable
+  // for performance considerations.
   pcaDimensions: 10,
   // algorithm
   clusteringAlgorithm: 'kmeans',